Budget 2023-24: over $2 billion allocated on ICT

-Finance minister Katy Gallagher has presented the federal government's budget for the 2023-24 year, which includes substantial funding to build a stronger Australian Public Service through investment in agencies' data and digital capability.
+The federal government's budget for the 2023-24 year includes substantial funding to build a stronger Australian Public Service through investment in agencies' data and digital capability.

-"The Government continues to spend responsibly, investing more than $2 billion in digital and ICT in the 2023–24 Budget and is undertaking foundational work to support future investment decisions," Gallagher wrote in Budget paper 4 [pdf].
+"The Government continues to spend responsibly, investing more than $2 billion in digital and ICT in the 2023–24 Budget and is undertaking foundational work to support future investment decisions," Finance Minster Katy Gallagher wrote in Budget paper 4 [pdf].

 "This includes new digital solutions to improve service delivery, actions to modernise outdated legacy platforms and IT systems, as well as vital work to ensure critical data and digital investment is properly scoped and provides maximum value for the taxpayer," the minister said.